NoobsRule/Freelance-Felons/README.md

 # Freelance-Felons
-A heavily Pre-Alpha game starting down the road to being a great playing experience.
+A prodject introducing myself to the world of C#.